FrederickGeek8/td_install/README.md

 # td_install
 Automated Tokyo Dark macOS port creation tool.

+**Disclaimer:** This is a third-party modification to Tokyo Dark and is not affiliated in any way with Cherrymochi.
+This does not contain any assets from Tokyo Dark and requires a Steam login which has purchased Tokyo Dark to build.

 ## Installation
 To install, run `pip3 install td_install` in Terminal.
 This application was developed in Python 3.6.4, but will likely work in any version of Python that